MontelAle/participium/README.md

 | Stop DB         | `docker compose down`                                               |

 ## Architectural Technology
+This section provides a clear overview of:
+What data is stored (fields and types)
+How entities relate (foreign keys, many-to-one relations) Special features (auto-generated timestamps, excluded fields, optional fields)

+It helps developers understand the database schema, making it easier to work with the backend, write queries, and maintain the system.
+The tables in your README serve as a quick reference for anyone interacting with or extending your application’s data layer.

 | Field       | Type    | Description            | Nullable | Notes                       |
 | ----------- | ------- | ---------------------- | -------- | --------------------------- |